umar0932/bnb-backend/README.md

 ## Usage

-When the database is connected, you can start up the server by running `npm start:dev`.
+When the database is connected, you can start up the server by running `npm run start:dev`.
 A GraphQL schema will be generated.
 This will contain a Users table and all the dto's for user authentication.
 If it is already present then the schema willupdate according to your typeORM Entity

 To register a user: